The Mau Mau resistance war is the African revolt against British Colonial rule that occurred in Kenya from 1952-1960.

 Despite these obstacles, the Kenya African Union inherited the legacy of the Mau Mau resistance war with the arrival of Kenyan Independence in 1963, shortly after the suppression of the Mau Mau resistance.

-For this reason, Kenya’s Mau Mau resistance war cannot be regarded as a complete failure.
+For this reason, the Mau Mau resistance war against British Colonial rule that occurred in Kenya from 1952-1960 should not be regarded as a complete failure.

 One of the most charismatic leaders to come out of the Mau Mau resistance war was captured Field Marshall Dedan Kimathi, and in death he has remained an inspiring symbol of not only the Mau Mau resistance but African resistance to Colonial Rule in general.